Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Poisson approximation

 Second is the observation that elements of $\mathbf{X}$ are independent in our setting, which is guaranteed by our assumption of Bernoulli sampling.
-Taken together, these two things mean that Theorem 2.E holds in Barbour {\it et al}, i.e., positive dependence.
-And so Corollary 2.E.1 holds and we have our result.
+Taken together, these two things mean that Theorem~2.E holds in Barbour et al., that is, positive dependence.
+And so Corollary~2.E.1 holds and we have our result. \end{pf}